scottchiefbaker/SmokeRand/docs/tests.md

 64-bit LCG with prime modulus, 96-bit and 128-bit LCGs with \f$ m = 2^k \f$
 and truncation of lower 64 or even 96 bits, "Subtract-with-Borrow + Weyl Sequence" (SWBW) and incorrectly configured CSPRNGs with 32-bit counters.

+Despite relatively small amount of tests SmokeRand can detect flaws in some PRNG that pass BigCrush or PractRand:

+- 64-bit LCG with prime modulus: passes PractRand, detection by BigCrush requires special settings (interleaved mode).
+- 96-bit and 128-bit LCGs by modulo 2^{k} and truncation of lower 64 bits.
+  They pass BigCrush but detected by PractRand.
+SmokeRand also can detect 128-bit LCG with truncated lower 96 bits (they pass BigCrush and PractRand).
+- SWBW: detected by PractRand but not by BigCrush.
+- Uniformly distributed 64-bit generators with 64-bit state such as SplitMix, PCG64/64, rrmxmx, DES-CTR, MAGMA-CTR: detected by an extra "birthday paradox" battery.
+- Additive and subtractive lagged Fibonacci generators with large lags, e.g.
+  LFib(19937,9842+): the `gap16` (`rda16`) test is taken from gjrand.
+- RC4 obsolete CSPRNG: detected by PractRand but not by BigCrush.
+In SmokeRand extra "freq" battery is required to detect it.

 ## Monobit frequency test